NixOS/rfcs/rfcs/0145-doc-strings.md

 ## Consequences to not implementing this

 - By not implementing this feature, nix gains no ability for tool-generated documentation.
-- Documentation will not defined by nixdoc, instead the community-implementation solution to the standard.
+- Documentation will be defined by nixdoc, not by the nix community itself.
+- Many existing comments written for documentation will remain un-discoverable.

 ## Examples